raybritton/json-query/JQL.md

         * `!#` Not contains (array, object, or string)

         (with objects contains checks for keys existence (`"key": null` counts as existing))
+    * operator:
+        * `IS` type checking: may be followed by NOT then must be followed by STRING, NUMBER, BOOLEAN, OBJECT, ARRAY or NULL
 * LIMIT
     * This only is used if the target is an array
     * This is the maximum number of results